urwithajit9/FDIA-classification/README.md

 3. Merge all events of each class
 4. The resulting dataset will have all event with re-assigned class label 1 or 0 (FDI(1) and NoFDI (0)

+# Scripts
+ Note: Will be added after the publication of the manuscript.